Traffic Tickets in Louisiana

 Depending on your violation, you may have your traffic ticket dismissed by completing a defensive driving course.

-Contact the relevant Louisiana county court to check your eligibility.
+Contact the relevant Louisiana parish court to check your eligibility.

 For more information, visit our Point Reduction in Louisiana (traffic school) page.